rdeneau/formation-fsharp/en/fsharp-training-10-types-addendum.md

 ☝ **Warning:** ignoring a value is generally a *code smell* in FP.

-👉 An expression with side-effect must signal it with the return type `unit`.
+👉 An expression with side effects must signal it with the return type `unit`.

 ---